-An exploding offer is when you extend an offer and give the student a strictly limited time and/or 24-48 hours to respond, and you tell the student their offer will be taken away if they do not respond in that time.
+An exploding offer is when you extend an offer and give the student a strictly limited time and/or 24–48 hours to respond, and you tell the student their offer will be taken away if they do not respond in that time.
 Exploding offers are prohibited.
 Sign-on bonuses should be honored regardless of when the student accepts the oﬀer.

 Second Round Interview Policies